 Why breathing is not the answer

 Experts love to lecture brass players about breathing, diaphragm support, push in (or out?!) here or there, and on and on… However, there is rarely any long term improvement in playing as a result of these countless lectures.
 Here is the truth: we all know how to breathe.
 If that weren’t true then we would not be here.
 We also all know how to control our breath in different situations, for talking, shouting, running or playing a note on an instrument.
 There is no special science here, just common sense.
-Breathe before you play.
-If you need to last for longer then take a deeper breath.
+Take a relaxed breath before you play.
+If you need to play a longer phrase then take a larger breath.
 Many people do not follow this simple logic.
-Catchphrases such as “fill your instrument with air” simply don’t make sense when a rudimental understanding of physics tells us that the instrument must be already full of something otherwise it would collapse in on itself.
+Catchphrases such as “fill your instrument with air” simply don’t make sense when a rudimental understanding of physics tells us that the instrument must be already full of something, otherwise it would collapse in on itself.
 Renold Schilke was giving lectures about this in the 1950s.
 It isn’t air that needs to go through the instrument, it is sound!

 This is not to say that there is no technique or knack to breathing.
 If you want to play above the stave for a whole concert then there are good habits that will help you.
 But my argument is that if brass playing were simply about breathing then we could all become experts overnight by joining the local yoga club.
 This is not the case.
 Inevitably, focusing all of your effort on breathing only results in one thing: Overblowing.
 Overblowing is the term used when a player blows too much air to make the desired sound, causing the lips to collapse into the mouthpiece.
 This then has the knock-on effect of bad sound, unbalanced intonation, poor stamina, added mouthpiece pressure… The list goes on.